priyal-kh/MindDraft/README.md

-MindDraft - Real-time Collaborative Text Editor MindDraft is a Google Docs-like real-time collaborative text editor built with React, TypeScript, Quill, Socket.IO, and Node.js.
-It allows multiple users to edit documents simultaneously with live updates.
+# ⭐ MindDraft — Real-time Collaborative Document Editor

+MindDraft is a **Google Docs**-style real-time collaborative text editor.
+It enables multiple users to create, edit, and collaborate on documents simultaneously with live updates.

+---

-Features
+## 🟢 Features
-Real-time collaborative text editing using Socket.IO

-Rich text formatting with Quill editor

-Persistent document storage with MongoDB

-Autosave every few seconds

-Document loading and syncing on join

-User-friendly interface with React and TypeScript

-Environment variables support for backend and frontend URLs
+- 📄 **Document Creation & Storage:** Create new documents that are securely saved in the database.
+- ⚡ **Real-time Editing:** Multiple users can collaborate on the same document at the same time, with instant updates.
+- 🔄 **Live Synchronization:** Changes from all users are automatically synced across all connected clients for smooth collaboration.
+- 🎨 **Rich Text Editing:** Powered by the Quill editor, allowing text formatting, image embedding, and more.

+---

-Tech Stack
+## 🔧 Tech Stack
-Frontend: React, TypeScript, Quill, Vite, React Router

-Backend: Node.js, Express, Socket.IO, MongoDB, Mongoose

-Deployment: Render (Backend), Vercel (Frontend)

-Usage
-Create or open a document by URL with document ID

-Edit text collaboratively in real time with others

-Changes autosave automatically
+**Frontend:**
+- React.js
+- TypeScript
+- Quill
+- shadcn/ui

+**Backend:**
+- Node.js
+- Socket.IO

+**Database:**
+- MongoDB

+**Tools & Others:**
+- Docker (optional)

+---

+## ▶️ Getting Started

+Follow these instructions to run the project locally.

+### 🟡 Prerequisites

+- Node.js (version >= 18.x)
+- MongoDB (local or cloud)
+- npm or yarn

+---
+### ▶️ Preview
+Add demo GIF or video here to showcase the app.

+---

-Contact
+### 📬 Contact
-Your Name — khapekarpriyal@gmail.com
+Priyal Khapekar — khapekarpriyal@gmail.com